NiamhOL/Niamh-O-Leary-problem-set-for-52445-Programming-and-Scripting/README.md

 To solve this problem, I had to use matplotlib and numpy.
 To gain a better understaning of the general concepts of matplotlib, I worked my way throught eh introductory tutorial at Matplotlib Version 3.0.3.
 I also referred to the NumPy manual available on SciPy.org, this gave me a greater understanding of the different function available in Numpy especially the np.arange function, which I used in my solution to return an array of evenly spaced numbers as per the interval I asked e.g 0.5.

-I initially approached this problem, by manually calculating the values of x,
+I initially approached this problem, by manually calculating the values of for the funtions I wanted to plot.
+I then created individual plots for each funtion.
+However, I researched a more effecient way to generate these plots on on graph.
+I have included both attempts in by respoitory.

 References:
 www.matplotlib.org/tutorials/introductory/usage.html#sphx-glr-tutorials-introductory-usage.py